Shedding light on the pion production in heavy-ion collisions and application into the neutron star matter properties: Abstract

 \section{Abstract}

-Within the framework of the quantum molecular dynamics transport model, the pion production and isospin effect in heavy-ion collisions have been thoroughly investigated.
-The energy conservation in the decay of $\Delta$ and reabsorption of pion in nuclear medium are taken into account.
-The influence of the stiffness of symmetry energy and the pion potential on the pion production are systematically investigated and compared with the FOPI data via the transverse momentum, longitudinal rapidity and collective flow in collisions of $^{197}$Au + $^{197}$Au.
-It is manifested that the pion yields are slightly suppressed in the domain of mid-rapidity and high momentum.
-The antiflow phenomena is reduced by implementing the pion potential and more consistent with the experimental data.
-The isospin diffusion in the high-density region (1.2$\rho_{0}$ - 1.8$\rho_{0}$) is investigated by analyzing the neutron/proton and $\pi^{-}/\pi^{+}$ ratios in the reaction of $^{132}$Sn + $^{124}$Sn at the incident energy of 270 MeV/nucleon.
-A soft symmetry energy with the slope parameter of $L(\rho_{0}) = 42\pm 25$ MeV is obtained by analyzing the experimental data from the S$\pi$RIT collaboration.
+Within the framework of the quantum molecular dynamics transport model, the pion production and constraint of the high-density symmetry energy in heavy-ion collisions near threshold energy have been thoroughly investigated.
+The energy conservation in the decay of resonances and reabsorption of pions as well as in the inelastic nucleon-nucleon and nucleon-resonance collisions are taken into account.
+The isospin diffusion in the low-density region (0.2$\rho_{0}$ - 0.8$\rho_{0}$) and high-density region (1.2$\rho_{0}$ - 1.8$\rho_{0}$) is investigated by analyzing the spectra of neutron/proton and $\pi^{-}/\pi^{+}$ ratios in the isotopic reactions of $^{132}$Sn + $^{124}$Sn and $^{108}$Sn + $^{112}$Sn at the incident energy of 270 MeV/nucleon, in which the symmetry energy manifests the opposite effect in the different density domain.
+The controversial conclusion of the $\pi^{-}/\pi^{+}$ ratio for constraining the high-density symmetry energy by different transport models with the FOPI data has been clarified.
+A soft symmetry energy with the slope parameter of $L(\rho_{0}) = 42\pm 25$ MeV by using the standard error analysis within the range of $1\sigma$ is obtained by analyzing the experimental data from the S$\pi$RIT collaboration.
+The neutron stars with the maximal mass of 2 $M_{\odot}$ and radius of 11-13 km are obtained with the constrained symmetry energy.